SirRicc/chesspuzzle-opening-trainer/README.md

 # Requirements:
-You´ll need to have Selenium Web Driver installed since we´re fetching server-side rendered html which is not visible while using a "regular" webcrawler, aswell as for automated redirects.
+You need to have Selenium Web Driver installed.

 -> https://www.seleniumhq.org/